bansal-vasu/DEVP-II-PROJECT2/README.md

   iii) ! streamlit run app.py & npx localtunnel --port 8501

-After running code (iii) it will give a web link, in the web link enter the URL give by code (ii) in the dialog box on the screen.
+After running code (iii) it will give a web link, after opening the web page enter the URL given by code (ii) in the dialog box on the screen.

 References -